pedrohespanhol/website/content/publication/Hypothesis.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of International Conference on Performance Evaluation Methodologies and Tools (Valuetools), to appear (2020)" publication_short = ""
+publication = "In Proceedings of International Conference on Performance Evaluation Methodologies and Tools (Valuetools)" publication_short = ""

 # Abstract and optional shortened version.